 Getting your first dog is an exciting time.

 You may already have ideas about what kind of dog you want, and that’s great!
-However, it’s worth keeping in mind that some types of dogs will be much better suited towards first-time owners than others.
+However, it’s worth keeping in mind that some types of dogs will be much better suited for first-time owners than others.

 There’s so much to think about as you prepare to bring home a family member that could be in your home for 15 years or more.